bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/deployment.rst

    You can choose any name you want in lowercase letters and without special symbols, e.g. ``users`` or ``user-manager``.

-   On deployment to the |ivy-engine| the concatenated Group ID + Project ID will act as unique identifier of the project.
+   On deployment to the Axon Ivy Engine the concatenated Group ID + Project ID will act as unique identifier of the project.

 Project Version